CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/02-python-refresher-advanced.md

 You can find more information about string methods here [https://www.w3schools.com/python/python_ref_string.asp](https://www.w3schools.com/python/python_ref_string.asp)

-#### Quick Exercise
+#### Quick Exercise For Practice (Optional But Recommended)

-1. If you haven't yet, create a new file called `first_script.py` in your `is310-coding-assignments` folder.
-2. Create two variables in your script, one for your favorite movie and one for your favorite book.
+1. Create two variables in your script, one for your favorite movie and one for your favorite book.
 You can use any data structure you want.
-3. The variables should include the title, the year it was released, and any sequels or prequels or series.
+2. The variables should include the title, the year it was released, and any sequels or prequels or series.
-4. The script should then ask for input from the user for a description of their favorite movie and book.
+3. The script should then ask for input from the user for a description of their favorite movie and book.
 These should be assigned to new keys in the dictionary.
-5. The script should print out the length of the list of your favorite movies and books, should create a short description of your favorite movie and book, and should print out the length of the long description of your favorite movie and book.
+4. The script should print out the length of the list of your favorite movies and books, should create a short description of your favorite movie and book, and should print out the length of the long description of your favorite movie and book.

 ### Control Flow